Sonitpur district: 16th century

 The rajas of Darrang quickly became reduced in territory to a small area around Mangaldoi.
 In 1792, the Moamoria rebellion broke out, and fighting soon ensured the entirety of Ahom territory fell into anarchy.
 Several outside kingdoms, including Manipur, attempted to send help but could not do much.
-The Moamorias raised a Ahom prince to kingship, and in 1786 conquered Rangpur, the Ahom capital.
+The Moamorias raised an Ahom prince to kingship, and in 1786 conquered Rangpur, the Ahom capital.
 The Ahom raja Gaurinath Singh was forced to flee.
 While the Ahoms were beset by the Moamoria rebellion, the Darrang raja and a descendant of Bali Narayan, Krishna Narayan, tried to reassert their independence with the help of Bengali mercenaries.
 However in 1792, a British force sent to help the Ahom kings managed to take back Guwahati and defeated Krishna Narayan.
 In 1794, they retook Rangpur.
 However much of the kingdom was still only under weak Ahom control, and subject to constant raids from the surrounding hill-tribes like the Nyishis.
 In 1818, the Burmese invaded to restore their preferred monarch on the throne, and forced out the Ahom king and took over his land.
 The Burmese occupation of Assam resulted in massive death and destruction.
 In 1826, the British declared war on Myanmar and defeated them in the first Anglo-Burmese War.
 In the subsequent Treaty of Yandabo, the territory came under British control.

 Darrang, including present-day Sonitpur district, became a separate district in 1833, and the capital was shifted to Tezpur in 1835.
 The British introduced tea plantation to the district, and imported large numbers of labourers from the tribal belt of Chota Nagpur to the Sonitpur area.